What is cervical cancer?

-Cervical cancer is a type of cancer that begins in the cells of the cervix, which is the lower part of the uterus that connects to the vagina.
-It is primarily caused by persistent infection with high-risk types of the human papillomavirus (HPV), a sexually transmitted infection.
-However, not all women with HPV infection develop cervical cancer.
+Cervical cancer is a type of cancer that begins in the cells of the cervix, which is the lower part of the uterus that connects to the vagina and is most commonly caused by HPV.

 Cervical cancer typically develops slowly over a period of several years, progressing through precancerous stages before turning into invasive cancer.
 Regular Pap smears or HPV tests are crucial for early detection of abnormal cell changes in the cervix, allowing for timely intervention and treatment.